lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 #.
 Add a photo to the DM staff gallery, if not already done by the T/CAM.

 #.
-Notify the Weekly Digest editor and travel coordinator.
+Notify the LSST Digest editor and travel administrator.

 #.
-Provide Google calendar access to DM Meetings and DM Travel.
+Provide Google calendar access to DM Meetings and DM Travel/Vacation for DMLT members.

 For details on LSST IT's account onboarding procedures, see `Account Management in the IT Support Confluence <https://confluence.lsstcorp.org/display/IT/Account+Management>`_.